How to Embroider on Satin

 This stabilizer must be cut-away from the design, however, because Soft ’n Sheer™ is so light-weight, any stabilizer remaining does not affect the feel or drape of the original fabric.

-Below I have featured Design #262-Sweet Nothing Roses Corner Roses from the Sulky Embroidery Club, personalized with a special name.
+Below is the design #262-Sweet Nothing Roses Corner Roses from the Sulky Embroidery Club, personalized with a special name.

 Adding a name can either be done in a lettering program, as shown from Husqvarna-Viking’s Premier+ software or, directly on the embroidery machine-depending on your machine’s sophistication.
 Soft ’n Sheer was securely hooped making it as taut as possible.
 Design placement was indicated on the satin fabric by hand-basting lines with a fine, sharp needle, and the fabric was lightly sprayed with adhesive and placed in position on top of the stabilizer.
 (Again, you can spray the stabilizer instead if you are unsure of how the fabric will react to KK 2000.)